estuary/flow-cf-workers-example/README.md

     `flowctl catalog draft --name estuary/public/examples/flow-github/workflow_runs`

     Substitute your own collection name, if you're following along.
-Be sure to supply the *collection* name (which ends in `workflow_run`), not the capture name.
+Be sure to supply the *collection* name (which ends in `workflow_runs`), not the capture name.
 You can verify the full collection name on the Collections tab of the web app.

 4. Run `flowctl draft develop` to pull down the specification into your local directory.